Municipal Liability Servicing Limits

 A municipality may exceed the liability service limit with the approval of the Inspector of Municipalities.
 Approval to exceed the limit only occurs in extreme circumstances, for example when a municipality must address a health or safety concern.

-Consultation with the Ministry of Municipal Affairs and Housing is recommended if a municipality needs to exceed the liability service limit.
+Consultation with the Ministry of Municipal Affairs is recommended if a municipality needs to exceed the liability service limit.

 Approval Free Liability Zone